NOTE: Please see Ontario.ca pages on how to get married in Ontario for updates on COVID, marriage licenses, including expiry dates through 2024.

 Our marriage ceremonies are the same as a ‘civil’ wedding, as conducted by a Justice of the Peace, a Marriage Commissioner, or a ‘City Hall’ wedding, but each wedding is personally written, including values of equality and respect and commitment.

 I also provide funeral and memorial services, baby-naming ceremonies, and other secular celebrations of life passage events.
 Humanist Ceremonies do not use religious language, but are respectful of cultural traditions and may include traditional as well as modern elements of your choice.

 Whether you choose a traditional or contemporary wedding, a private elopement or simple legal ceremony (for those planning a destination wedding), or a family or community wedding, each ceremony is prepared with the couple, to reflect your own values, wishes, traditions and style.
 Here are a few sample wedding ceremonies as a guide.

 Traditional or Modern

-I am a member of the The International Humanist and Ethical Union, The Humanist Association of Toronto, The Ontario Humanist Society, and the American Humanist Association (AHA).
+I am a member of the The International Humanist and Ethical Union, The Humanist Association of Toronto, The Ontario Humanist Society, and the American Humanist Association (AHA/US).
 From 2001-2007, I represented the AHA at the United Nations in New York, and I am a founding member of the Council of Ethics Based Organizations (CEBO)at the United Nations.